cepdnaclk/e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Dynamic AI Dirven Latency Constrained Resource Management In Kubernetes
+# AI Dirven Latency Constrained Resource Management In Kubernetes

 #### Team